Ray Weinberg: Athletic career

 His trip home was on the S.S.
 Orantes, and he shared the voyage with the returning Bradman's Invincibles.
 He was chosen in the Australian team to compete at the 1950 Commonwealth Games in Auckland, where he finished second in 14.4 seconds to Australian Peter Gardner who ran a Games record 14.3 seconds.

 Weinberg was again chosen to represent Australia, this time at the 1952 Summer Olympic Games in Helsinki, in his specialty, the 110 metres Hurdles, and also the 4 × 100-metre relay, the 4 × 400-metre relay and the decathlon.
 He limited his efforts to the hurdles and relay duties, deciding that also competing in the decathlon, where he was the Victorian record holder, was too big a programme.

 In the semi-finals of the 110 metres hurdles, he drew Lane 6 which was where the rain water from the grandstand's cantilever roof emptied, making the lane soggy and treacherous.
 He made the final and unfortunately drew Lane 6 again.
 He started well with the fancied Americans, but "murdered" the first hurdle and finished 6th.
 The next Australian male to make an Olympic 110 metres Hurdles Final was Kyle Vander Kuyp at the 1996 Summer Olympics in Atlanta, 44 years later.

-As part of the lead-up to the Helsinki Olympics, he competed in the British A.A.A.
-Championships and won the 120 yards hurdles in British All-comers Record of 14.4 seconds.
+As part of the lead-up to the Helsinki Olympics, he competed in the 1952 AAA Championships and won the 120 yards hurdles in British All-comers Record of 14.4 seconds.
 This stood as the best time for the Championships for 6 years.
 He was presented with his trophy by Queen Elizabeth.

 Competing in his third Olympic Games was not to be.
 In 1956 his home base of Melbourne was to host the XVI Summer Olympics, however he was suffering from a debilitating eye complaint which required both his eyes to be bandaged.